Your one-stop solution for accessible, affordable, and trustworthy healthcare. |

 Clara Treadway joins MRHC as a Board-Certified Music Therapist.
 She holds a master’s in music therapy and counseling from Drexel University, where she completed the majority of her clinical work in behavioral health.
 Clara looks forward to collaborating with her fellow creative arts therapists and the rest of the MRHC team.
 Outside of work, she enjoys painting, playing violin in orchestras and practicing yoga.

-Dr. Alban Fischer has joined the MRHC Behavioral Health team as a psychologist.
+Dr. Alban Fisher has joined the MRHC Behavioral Health team as a Psychologist.
 He holds a PhD in Clinical Psychology and has received specialized training in family systems.
-Dr. Fischer brings valuable experience working with youth in foster care and residential treatment settings.
+Dr. Fisher brings valuable experience working with youth in foster care and residential treatment settings.
 His clinical background includes providing and supervising individual, family, group, and milieu therapy.
-Outside of work, Dr. Fischer is a longtime fan of Bob Dylan and baseball—and he’s still holding out hope for a White Sox comeback!
+Outside of work, Dr. Fisher is a longtime fan of Bob Dylan and baseball—and he’s still holding out hope for a White Sox comeback!

 Shainy Peysin